blalasaadri/sprint-topics-app/README.md

-# sprint-topics-app
+# Looking at "Jack and Jill"

-This is a small project for the first Senacor "24h Sprint".
-In this project I want to take a look at the [Jack and Jill](http://tools.android.com/tech-docs/jackandjill) toolchain for android.
+This is a small project for the first Senacor *24h Sprint*.
+In this project I have taken a look at the [Jack and Jill](http://tools.android.com/tech-docs/jackandjill) toolchain for android.

 ## Findings
 1. [android-apt](https://bitbucket.org/hvisser/android-apt) is no longer needed with Jack and Jill, as they come with their own annotation processor.